 Ewa aganyin is a delicious beans dish, popular for its softness and tasty sauce.
 It is usually eaten with Agege bread, boiled yams, and fried plantains and it tastes ah-mazing!

 Akara and pap are some of Nigerian’s native breakfast foods.
 Pap is cornmeal made from wet corn starch while akara, on the other hand, is a processed ground bean, turned into a fried bean cake.

 Akara is also a great street food as sellers can be found frying them at different hours of the day.
 It is popularly served with ogi (pap), bread, and cornstarch (agidi or eko).

 - Moin Moin

 Moimoi or moin-moin is a steamed bean pudding made from a combination of grounded-pealed beans, pepper, and onions.

-It is a Nigerian staple food which is very rich in protein.
-Very delicious and tasty and native to Yoruba people of Nigeria
+It is a Nigerian staple food that is very rich in protein.
+Delicious and native to the Yoruba people of Nigeria

 Nigerian Foods Under Native Soups

 Soups are very essential to Nigerian food recipes.
 All Nigerian soups can be served with eba (garri), tuwo shinkafa, pounded yam, agidi, amala, semolina, or cassava fufu.